quangvihn290720/vehicles-management/README.md

 - Login: Endpoint for user authentication.
 - Add Vehicle: (Admin only) Endpoint to add a new vehicle.
 - View Vehicles: Endpoint to retrieve all vehicles, including associated maintenance records (Admin) or user-specific vehicles and their records.
-- Update Vehicle: Endpoint to update vehicle details.
+- Update Vehicle: Endpoint to update vehicle details, restricted to the vehicle owner or Admin.
-- Add Maintenance Record: Endpoint to add maintenance records for vehicles.
+- Add Maintenance Record: Endpoint to add maintenance records for vehicles, restricted to the record owner or Admin.
-- View Maintenance Records: Endpoint to view maintenance records, linked with vehicle information.
+- View Maintenance Records: Endpoint to view maintenance records, linked with vehicle information, restricted to the record owner or Admin.
-- Update Maintenance Record: Endpoint to update maintenance records.
+- Update Maintenance Record: Endpoint to update maintenance records, restricted to the record owner or Admin.

 ## Tech stack
 * Build tool: maven >= 3.9.5